 Since this legislation was introduced Walton&Allen have helped many leaseholders save as much as 30% on maintenance costs, while also delivering a high standard of building maintenance.

-To discuss the possibility of Walton&Allen taking over the management of your building, get in touch with a member of our block maintenance team today.
+To discuss the possibility of Walton&Allen taking over the management of your building, get in touch with a member of our block management team in Nottingham today.